status-im/nimbus-build-system/README.md

 git submodule update --recursive vendor/news
 ```

+### clean-cross

+Confusingly named target that deletes libnatpmp and miniupnp objects and static
+libraries.
+Useful when you're cross-compiling and don't want to `make clean`
+and have to rebuild the compiler.

 ### clean-common

 Internal target that needs to be a dependency for a custom "clean" target that